Heart (band): 2010–2012: Red Velvet Car to Kennedy Center Honors

 A new studio album, Red Velvet Car, was released in 2010.
 It marked a stylistic return to Heart's melodic hard rock and folk sound of their early albums.
-The album peaked at number 10 on the Billboard 200, becoming the group's first top-10 album in 20 years.
-It also reached number three on Billboards Rock Albums Chart.
+The album peaked at No. 10 on the Billboard 200, becoming the group's first top-10 album in 20 years.
+It also went to No. 3 on Billboards Rock Albums Chart.
 Red Velvet Car spawned two singles.
-The folky "Hey You" peaked at number 26 on Billboards AC chart, while the hard rocker "WTF" peaked at number 19 on Billboards Hot Rock Songs chart.
+The folky "Hey You" peaked at No. 26 on Billboards AC chart, while the hard rocker "WTF" peaked at No.19 on Billboards Hot Rock Songs chart.

 In November 2010, Heart announced it would do its first cross-Canada tour in 30 years, beginning on January 28, 2011, in St. John's, Newfoundland and Labrador.
 A live DVD and Blu-ray disc, A Night at Sky Church, recorded before the tour at the Experience Music Project in Seattle, was released in 2011.
 Ann and Nancy Wilson played as part of the 2010 VH1 Divas Support the Troops, along with acts including Katy Perry and Paramore; they performed "Crazy on You" with Grace Potter and the Nocturnals.

-In May 2010, a reunion of former male members of the band, including Roger Fisher and Steve Fossen, performed at the Synergia Northwest concert in Tacoma, Washington.
+In May 2010, a reunion of former male members of the band, including Fisher and Fossen, performed at the Synergia Northwest concert in Tacoma, Washington.

 Heart embarked on a 2011 summer tour co-headlining with Def Leppard.
 A career-spanning box-set titled Strange Euphoria was released in June 2012, containing many of the band's biggest hits, unreleased demos and rare live cuts.
 On September 18, 2012, the Wilson sisters released their autobiography, Kicking and Dreaming: A Story of Heart, Soul, and Rock and Roll, which was co-written with Charles R. Cross (Heavier Than Heaven: A Biography of Kurt Cobain).
 On September 25, 2012, Ann and Nancy received a star on the Hollywood Walk of Fame for their contributions to music.

-The band released its 14th studio album, Fanatic, on October 2, 2012, which became the group's 12th top-25 album (number 24, 2012) and was supported by a tour of the US and Canada.
-On December 26, 2012, Ann and Nancy performed at the CBS-televised Kennedy Center Honors in a tribute to Led Zeppelin.
-Along with an orchestra, two choirs and Jason Bonham (son of late Led Zeppelin drummer John Bonham), they performed a version of Led Zeppelin's signature song "Stairway to Heaven".
+The band released its 14th studio album, Fanatic, on October 2, 2012, which became the group's 12th top-25 album (No. 24, 2012) and was supported by a tour of the US and Canada.
+On December 26, 2012, Ann and Nancy performed at the Kennedy Center Honors in a tribute to Led Zeppelin televised on CBS.
+Along with an orchestra and two choirs (arranged by Rob Mathes), drummer Jason Bonham (the son of John Bonham, the late Led Zeppelin drummer), and guitarist Shane Fontayne, they performed a version of Led Zeppelin's signature song "Stairway to Heaven".
 Their rendition of "Stairway" earned a standing ovation from the crowd and tears of joy from Robert Plant.
-The video went viral on YouTube, with over four million views in the first five days after the show, and prompted the Kennedy Center to issue a limited-edition iTunes single of the performance.
-Although the single was available for only two weeks, it immediately went to number one on the iTunes Rock Singles chart and reached number 20 on Billboard's Hot Rock Songs chart.
+The "Stairway" video was viral on YouTube, with over four million views in the first five days after the show, and prompted the Kennedy Center to issue a limited-edition iTunes single of the performance.
+Although the single was available for only two weeks, it immediately went to No. 1 on the iTunes Rock Singles chart and reached No. 20 on Billboard's Hot Rock Songs chart.